laramiemckenna/OrthoScout/README.md

 The `INPUT_FOLDER` argument should be the path to the folder containing the OrthoFinder TSV, subsetted CSV, and target protein fasta.
 The `-t `or `--target_column` option should be followed by the name of the target column in the TSV file to match with gene information.
 You will need to open or preview the Orthofinder.tsv to get retrieve this -- it will be in the header.
 The optional `-o` or `--output` option specifies the output file path (default: `target_species_orthologs.fa`).
 The `--verbose` option will save intermediate output files in the verbose_output folder for debugging if necessary.

-The script reads the input files, matches the model locus IDs between the TSV and gene information CSV (if `--verbose`, the output of this is: `model_locus_matched_to_orthogroup_output.csv`), matches the target orthogroups (if `--verbose`, the output of this is: `target_matched_to_model_orthologs.csv`), extracts the target gene IDs, matches these with sequences in the inpu target protein fasta, and saves the final output to the specified or default output fasta file in the main directory.
+The script reads the input files, matches the model locus IDs between the TSV and gene information CSV (if `--verbose`, the output of this is: `model_locus_matched_to_orthogroup_output.csv`), matches the target orthogroups (if `--verbose`, the output of this is: `target_matched_to_model_orthologs.csv`), extracts the target gene IDs, matches these with sequences in the input target protein fasta, and saves the final output to the specified or default output fasta file in the main directory.

 A .gff and .gtf file are common outputs of most annotation programs now.
 The .gtf file contains information about the location of each gene and will help us narrow down on which orthologs are in our target region.
 To do this, run `find_orthologs_in_region.py`:

 ```
-usage: find_orthologs_in_region.py [-h] -f FASTA -g GTF -c CHROMOSOME [-s START] [-e END] -o OUTPUT [--find_descriptions FIND_DESCRIPTIONS] [--fasta_part_index FASTA_PART_INDEX] [--fasta_separator FASTA_SEPARATOR]
+usage: find_orthologs_in_region.py [-h] -f FASTA -g GTF -c CHROMOSOME [-s START] [-e END] -o OUTPUT -v VERBOSE_OUTPUT
+                                   [--fasta_part_index FASTA_PART_INDEX] [--fasta_separator FASTA_SEPARATOR]
                                    [--gtf_column_type GTF_COLUMN_TYPE] [--gtf_pattern GTF_PATTERN] [--postfix POSTFIX]

-Find proteins in a specific range on a specific chromosome.
+Find orthologs in a specific region and parse the results.

 options:
   -h, --help            show this help message and exit